10 Best Apps to Learn Thai and Become Fluent Fast (2022)

 If you’re traveling to Thailand for a trip or as a digital nomad, you may just want to learn some useful words and phrases.
-TripLingo is the perfect app to do that.
-It also offers a lot of other features that are useful for travelers, like a voice translator and a built-in wifi dialer.
+Glossika is the perfect app to do that.
+It does not focus on any grammar, but practices common phrases through spaced repetition.

 - Learn basic words and phrases quickly

-A one-month subscription to TripLingo costs $19.99.
+A one-month subscription to Glossika costs $30.99.
 There are also longer subscriptions available.
 It’s a little more expensive than the other language apps on this list.
-However, it includes a lot of useful features for travelers that make it worth the price.
+However, you have access to all the 60+ languages available on Glossika.